alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-buying-books-desire-seeking-people.md

 ---
+group5: true
+hijri: Dhul-Hijjah 6, 1441
+lang: en
 layout: post
-title: "Ruling on buying books from Ibadiyyah sect"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Daimah of KSA, Fatwa no. 21394, Question 5"
+source: Fatawa Al-Lajnah Al-Daimah of KSA, Fatwa no. 21394, Question 5
-category: [sects]
+summary: There is no harm in buying the useful books from anyone because of their great benefit.
+As for the books that contain heresy and error, it is not permissible to deal in them.
-tags: [alifta]
+tags:
-hijri: "Dhul-Hijjah 6, 1441"
-lang: en
+- alifta
+title: Ruling on buying books from Ibadiyyah sect
 translation: false
-summary: "There is no harm in buying the useful books from anyone because of their great benefit.
-As for the books that contain heresy and error, it is not permissible to deal in them."
-group5: true
 ---

 ### Question: